 The carbon emissions from land use and management in North-East Asia steadily decreased to 2016 and then remained steady until 2018.
-LULUCF sector was main CO2 emitters of Democratic People's Republic of Korea (DPR Korea) and Mongolia with an average annual emission of 3.13 and 3.3 MtC, respectively.
+Democratic People's Republic of Korea (DPR Korea) and Mongolia as main CO2 emitters from the LULUCF sector, with an average annual emission of 3.13 and 3.3 MtC, respectively.
 Cropland, wetland and settlements were large emitters of carbon in North-East Asia, while forest land and grassland in China, Japan and the Russian Federation serve as significant carbon pool.